aaronreba/Nucleic-Acid-Structure-Matching/README.md

 --------------------------------------------------------------------------------

-MakeMutationNeighborhood.py and MakeMutationNeighbors.py:
+make_mutation_neighbors.py:
-These allow creating all of the n-step mutation neighbors of all of the sequences in a given file.
+This allows creating all of the n-step mutation neighbors of all of the sequences in a given file.
 For example, if there was a file like so:
 In sequences.txt:
 ```